nedjwab/E-ticket-Capstone/README.md

 ### Usage

 - For anyone who wants to practice html5 or/and css3
-- For anyone who wants to create his own portfolio.
+- For anyone who wants to create his portfolio.

 ## Live Demo
-[Here](https://nedjwab.github.io/E-ticket-Capstone/) you can check the live demo of the web site .
+[Here](https://nedjwab.github.io/E-ticket-Capstone/) you can check the live demo of the website.
 ## Authors

 👤 **Nedjwa Bouraiou**